openprov/ssi-consultancy/InteroperabilityTestHarness.md

 > You can activate multiple versions at the same time, including multiple versions of Python2 or Python3 simultaneously.
 This allows for parallel usage of Python2 and Python3, and is required with tools like tox.

-**Implementation**

-* Code and unit tests run under both Python 2.7.6 and 3.4.

 ---

 ## Implementation plan

 Phase 1 - ProvPy and ProvToolbox:

-* ConfigurableComponent **DONE**
+* ConfigurableComponent.
-* Converter, ProvPyConverter, ProvToolboxConverter **DONE**
+* Converter, ProvPyConverter, ProvToolboxConverter.
-* Comparator, SimpleComparator (a simple class that just tests if a file exists), ProvPyComparator **DONE**
+* Comparator, SimpleComparator (a simple class that just tests if a file exists), ProvPyComparator.
-  - **Implementation** - SimpleComparator was not needed.
-* InteroperabilityTest, ProvPyInteropTest, ProvToolboxInteropTest **DONE**
+* InteroperabilityTest, ProvPyInteropTest, ProvToolboxInteropTest
-  - **Implementation** - InteroperabilityTest was designed away in a previous iteration of this document, this mention was an oversight.
-* InteroperabilityConfiguration **DONE**
+* InteroperabilityConfiguration
-* Utility classes required for the above **DONE**
+* Utility classes required for the above.
-* Unit test classes for the above **DONE**
+* Unit test classes for the above.
-* Test cases GitHub repository, populated with documents produced using ProvToolbox **DONE**
+* Test cases GitHub repository, populated with documents produced using ProvToolbox.
-* Travis CI job **DONE**
+* Travis CI job.
-* Jenkins job plus documentation on how to configure and run Jenkins with this job **DONE**
+* Jenkins job plus documentation on how to configure and run Jenkins with this job
-  - Example on an Ubuntu virtual machine, running under VMWare **DONE**
+  - Example on an Ubuntu virtual machine, running under VMWare

 Phase 2 - ProvTranslator and ProvStore

-* ProvTranslatorConverter, ProvStoreConverter and supporting classes. **DONE**
+* ProvTranslatorConverter, ProvStoreConverter and supporting classes.
-* ProvTranslatorInteropTest, ProvStoreInteropTest. **DONE**
+* ProvTranslatorInteropTest, ProvStoreInteropTest.
-* Additional utility classes required for the above. **DONE**
+* Additional utility classes required for the above.
-* Additional unit test classes for the above. **DONE**
+* Additional unit test classes for the above.
-* Updates to existing classes and jobs. **DONE**
+* Updates to existing classes and jobs.

 Phase 3 - services.

-* ServiceTest, ProvValidatorTest, ProvTranslatorTest, ProvStoreTest. **DONE**
+* ServiceTest, ProvValidatorTest, ProvTranslatorTest, ProvStoreTest.
-* Update of this document into a document that summarises the design as implemented.

 Phase 4 (optional):

 * Consider how to remove/reduce duplication between converters and comparators
-  - **Implementation** - ProvPyConverter inherits from RestComponent and Converter
   - e.g. between ProvPyConverter and ProvPyComparator.
-  - Pull out commonality into helper classes. **DONE where appropriate**
+  - Pull out commonality into helper classes.
-  - Use multiple inheritance. **DONE where appropriate**
+  - Use multiple inheritance.

----

-## Implementation issues arising during Phase 1

-### Scalability

-* prov_interop.interop_tests.harness creates a list of (index, ext_in, file.ext_in, ext_out, file.ext_out) tuples.
-* Up to 5 documents per test case - provn, ttl, trig, provx, json.
-* 25 possible tuples per test case - one for each ext_in x ext_out combination.
-* Tuples include the absolute paths to the files.
-* List contains a maximum of N x 25 tuples.
-* If the list of tuples were to grow so big that performance suffers, an alternative is:
-  - Use a tuple (index, ext_in, ext_out)
-  - Create file names and absolute paths in prov_interop.interop_tests.converter.ConverterTestCase
-  - This may increase the runtime of the tests.

-### One or many test jobs

-There are a number of ways Travis CI jobs can be set up:

-1. Single Travis CI job to run test harness unit tests and interoperability tests

-* Pros:
-  - All the tests are run from a single job in a single repository.
-* Cons:
-  - A bloated Travis CI configuration file.
-  - Requires scrolling through Travis CI log to see results for each class of tests.

-2. Multiple TravisCI jobs for test harness unit tests, ProvPy interoperability tests, ProvToolbox interoperability unit tests

-* Pros:
-  - More modular - each set of tests has its own job.
-* Cons:
-  - Each TravisCI job needs to be held in a separate repository.

-This is purely a Travis CI issue and either solution is valid.

-Multiple repositories have been set up to implement option 2.

-This issue does not apply to Jenkins as a Jenkins server can host any number of jobs, using different job configuration files for each, though these configuration files can be hosted within the same repository.

-A single Jenkins configuration file that runs ProvPy, ProvToolbox ProvTranslator and ProvStore interoperability tests has been written.

-Jenkins is also available as an Ubuntu package and can be exposed via Apache web server.See [Installing Jenkins on Ubuntu](https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+on+Ubuntu) and [Running Jenkins behind Apache](https://wiki.jenkins-ci.org/display/JENKINS/Running+Jenkins+behind+Apache).

-### Tool versions to test

-There are a number of options for what versions of ProvPy and ProvToolbox are tested.
-For example:

-* ProvPy
-  - pip package
-  - GitHub repository stable branch (e.g. 1.3.2)
-  - GitHub repository latest version (e.g. master)
-* ProvToolbox:
-  - GitHub repository stable branch (i.e. master)
-  - GitHub repository stable branch source code ZIP
-  - Maven binary release ZIP
-  - rpm package

-This choice solely affects Travis CI and Jenkins configuration.

-The example jobs written for Travis CI and Jenkins:

-* ProvPy
-  - GitHub repository stable branch (e.g. 1.3.2) - for ProvToolbox use of prov-compare
-  - GitHub repository latest version (e.g. master) - for ProvPy prov-convert testing under Python 2.7 and 3.4 (since prov-compare works under 3.4 in master but not in 1.3.2)
-* ProvToolbox:
-  - GitHub repository stable branch (i.e. master)

-### Python versions

-Test harness code and unit tests run under both Python 2.7.6 and 3.4.0.

-This allows ProvPy to be tested under both Python 2 and Python 3.

-Within Travis CI the job configuration can specify both 2.7 and 3.4.

-Within Jenkins, separate jobs can be set up to use the correct version of Python.

-### Triggering test runs

-Travis CI only runs tests when changes are pushed to, or pulled into, a repository.
-This means to trigger the interoperability test harness test runs, a file needs to be updated.
-This could, simply, be README.md.

-However, as the interoperability test harness jobs can be configured to pull the most recent versions of ProvPy and ProvToolbox (as they do at present), it may be enough just to request that the most recent build be rerun.

-A [StackOverflow](http://stackoverflow.com/questions/20395624/travis-ci-builds-on-schedule) response, suggests using the [Travis CI command line interface](https://github.com/travis-ci/travis.rb) with an OS task scheduler (e.g. cron).

-This allows jobs to be [restarted](https://github.com/travis-ci/travis.rb#restart).

-Jenkins can be configured to run test jobs either when a repository changes (e.g. code is commited) or at regular intervals, so this issue does not apply.

-How to do this for the interoperability test harness, and a simple shell script, have been [documented](https://github.com/prov-suite/interop-test-harness/blob/master/travis/TravisClient.md).

 ---